Political Website Design: Tips and Examples for Campaigns

-Your political website is the face of your campaign.
-A poorly designed website can make your campaign look unprofessional and cast doubt on your candidacy.
-In contrast, a well designed political website will tell your constituents everything they need to know about your campaign, your stances on key issues, and how they can support you.
+Acting as the face of your campaign, a well-designed political website tells your constituents everything they need to know about your campaign, your stances on key issues, and how they can support you.

-Creating a strong design for your political website takes research and expertise.
-Your team likely has many responsibilities they need to devote resources to, and in some cases, delegating website design to a third party professional can be best.
+Creating a strong design for your political campaign website takes research and expertise.
+Without that expertise on your team, delegating the website design to a third-party professional is often the best route.

 A website is an investment of time and resources, so do your research to understand what you need before committing to a design or plan.
 This requires knowing what makes a political campaign website attractive to potential voters, how your voters should interact with your website, and why you have a website in the first place.

-A quality website will enhance your candidacy by presenting your campaign as well funded, sophisticated, and up-to-date with current technology.
-Outside of just your candidate’s brand and image, your website’s design will invite visitors to learn and interact with your campaign, converting potential voters.
+A quality website will enhance your candidacy by presenting your campaign as well-funded, sophisticated, and up-to-date with current technology.
+Outside of just your candidate’s brand and image, your website’s design will invite visitors to learn and interact with your campaign, converting potential voters in the process.

 Your website should inform visitors about your platform and stance on key issues.
 Ensure your political website’s design provides clear navigation that will direct visitors to a dedicated issues page.
 The best campaign websites provide comprehensive, jargon-free information on your plans paired with images that demonstrate your past engagement with the issues that matter most to your voters.

 Your website’s design can also impact how voters will perceive your campaign.
 Consider your campaign’s brand identity as you start designing your website.
-Candidates who want to show their dedication to their community will feature images of them interacting with volunteers, while a candidate invested in environmental issues might frame their website around images of them at environmental marches.
+Candidates who want to show their dedication to their community will feature images of them interacting with volunteers, while a candidate invested in environmental issues might frame their website around images of the candidate participating in environmental protests.

 Modern fundraising form design is especially important for accepting donations.
 Outdated designs and information can make donors wary about sharing their financial information, causing your campaign to miss out on vital donations.